 Klook.comVisit Brunei’s Omar Ali Saifuddien Mosque

-First, stop the Omar Ali Saifuddien mosque, but just from the outside quickly.
+First stop, the Omar Ali Saifuddien mosque, but just from the outside quickly.
 Each time we approached the mosque there was a sign up saying that prayers were in progress.

-So as that dark cloud you see over the pictures got darker and much wetter, so we hurried off to the Royal Regalia Museum.
+So as that dark cloud you see over the pictures got darker and much wetter, we hurried off to the Royal Regalia Museum.

 The Royal Regalia Museum, Bandar Seri Begawan